 - Gossip and, in particular, allowing a gossip culture to flourish

-- Lack of regard for team members such as demanding unending overtime, referring to employees as “resources” or “bodies” rather than the skilled, experienced people they are
+- Lack of regard for team members such as demanding unending overtime, referring to employees as “resources” or “bodies” rather than the using their job title or name

 - Scapegoating and blame culture – blaming others when something goes wrong instead of assessing the root cause and fixing the problems